kmr-ankitt/Zealot/README.md

 **Under Development!**

-Zealot is a Tree-Walking Interpreter designed for simplicity, efficiency, and ease of use.
+Zealot is a Tree-Walking Interpreter designed for simplicity, efficiency, and ease of use which I develeoped while learning.
 It aims to provide a clean and concise syntax while offering powerful features for developing a wide range of applications.

 ## Prerequisites